tigattack/docker-goatcounter/README.md

-# baethon/goatcounter
+# Goatcounter Docker

-Unofficial Docker image for [goatcounter](https://github.com/zgoat/goatcounter) - simple web statistics
+Unofficial Docker image for [goatcounter](https://github.com/arp242/goatcounter) - simple web statistics

 ## How to use this image